shivaninja/Remote-Motor-Control-with-Image-Detection-Arduino-/README.md

 Connect Arduino to your computer via USB.

-# Upload the following Arduino sketch: This code does not support I2C OLED Display Use this if you Don't want Display
+# Upload the following Arduino sketch.
+NOTE:This code does not support I2C OLED Display.
+Use this if you Don't want Display

 ```
 #include <Servo.h>